Jaimilit/Punk-Rock-Trivia/README.md

 ### Start Page

-The title always appears on the top of the screen.
+The title of the trivia game always appears on the top of the screen.
 The start button I made big so the user cannot miss it.

 ![Start Page](/assets/images/start-page.jpg)